Sida's work in Georgia

 Promoting adoption of EU regulation

-Georgia’s free trade agreement with the European Union acts as an economic engine, with over 20% of the country’s total exports in 2019 going to the EU.
-Sida supports the adoption of Georgian companies to EU food safety regulations via a collaboration with the International Finance Corporation.
+Georgia’s free trade agreement with the European Union acts as an economic engine, with 23 percent of the country’s total trade in 2020 going to the EU.4 Sweden supports the adoption of Georgian companies to EU food safety regulations via a collaboration with the International Finance Corporation.

 Access to international markets

-The business sector Georgia is in need of modernisation and companies often lack access to capital.
-Targeted support and loans to SMEs has achieved clear results in terms of both financing and greater opportunities for accessing the international market.
+The business sector in Georgia is in need of modernisation.
+Companies often lack access to capital.
+Targeted support and loans to small and medium enterprises has achieved clear results in terms of both financing and greater opportunities for accessing the international market.